spottsdd/katacoda-scenarios/service-focused-observability/step5.md

 ## Adding Monitors to Our Services

+Navigate to the [Datadog Services list](https://app.datadoghq.com/apm/services) page.
 When we click into each of the services we've configured in APM, we see some default suggestions for monitors.

 ![Suggested Monitors](./assets/suggest-monitors.png)

-Let's add one of these monitors so we can tell when our applications latency has risen too high, ensuring we are quickly alerted and are able to fix the issue quickly.
+Let's add one of these monitors so we can tell when our applications latency has risen too high, ensuring we are quickly alerted and are able to fix the issue.

-In this case, we are going to add the default, suggested `P90` latency monitors, so we can tell when things are taking too long to respond.
+In this case, we are going to enable the default suggested `P90` latency monitor to the `store-frontend`, so we can tell when things are taking too long to respond.

 ## Debugging an Application with Datadog